WebDaD/node-seed/README.md

 * create demoData
 * ask for name
 * ask for email
+* ask for Logo
+* ask for color main
+* ask for compColor
+* calc color 3 and 4 (3 = main font, whit on dark, black on light, 4 = active color similar fpr comColor)

 ## readme
 * List all commands from plant here, allowing for custom usage